Skip to main content

 If you're travelling with other people, you can't combine your $700 concessions.

-This does not apply to tobacco and alcohol, which have different limits outlined below.
+This does not apply to tobacco and alcohol.
+These have different limits outlined below.

 Tobacco limits